Complexity of Quantum Harmonic Oscillator in External Magnetic Field: Rate of complexity and Lloyd's bound

-In order to investigate whether the Lloyd bound is satisfied, we need to consider the maximum rate of complexity \( |\mathcal{\dot{C}}|_{\rm{max}} \), which we define by the maximum absolute value of the derivative of complexity with respect to time.
-It has periodic nature as shown in Figs.\,\ref{w1>>w2rate}--\ref{w1_w2_rate_0}.
-We can demonstrate that the bound \eqref{Lloyd} is satisfied, as shown in Fig.\,\ref{w1appw21}.
-Notably, there are two distinct asymptotic behaviors.
-At very low temperatures (\(\beta \to \infty\)), the internal energy (green curve) approaches the ground state energy \eqref{E00} (black dashed line), while the rate of complexity (blue curve) approaches zero (red dashed line).

-At high temperatures (\(\beta \to 0\)), the internal energy diverges, while the maximum rate of complexity stabilizes at a finite value (depicted as a black dot):
+In order to investigate whether the Lloyd bound is satisfied, we need to consider the maximum rate of complexity \( |\mathcal{\dot{C}}|_{\rm{max}} \), which we define as the global maximum of this quantity within every period of oscillation.
+We can demonstrate that the bound \eqref{Lloyd} is satisfied for all range of temperature as shown in Fig.\,\ref{w1appw21}.
+In this scenario, \( |\mathcal{\dot{C}}|_{\rm{max}} \) (represented by the blue curve) consistently remains below \(2U/\pi\) (depicted by the green curve).
+At low temperature, the green curve nears its minimum, proportional to the ground state energy (black dashed line), while the blue curve approaches zero (red dashed line).
+At high temperatures, the green curve diverges, while the blue curve approaches the black dot, indicating the upper limit of the rate of complexity.
+This upper limit corresponds to the amplitude of \eqref{eqFRCBZ}.

-It is important to note that the ground state energies \eqref{E00} differ between these two magnetic regimes.
+It is important to note that the ground state energies \eqref{E00} differ the two magnetic regimes.
 In any case, the ground state energy under a weak \(B\) field is always higher than that in a strong \(B\) field.
 Additionally, as \(\beta\) increases, the internal energy and the maximum rate of complexity approach their corresponding asymptotes much faster in the weak \(B\)-field regime Fig.\,\ref{w1_w2_rateA1}.
 For zero magnetic field $(\omega_1=\omega_2=\omega_0)$ one has twice the internal energy of harmonic oscillator

-In this case the Lloyd bound still holds.
+Even in this case the Lloyd bound still holds.